thomasledermann/RestructureDyadicData/README.md

 R code is provided to restructure dyadic data.

-Citation: Ledermann, T., & Kenny, D. A. (2015).
+Reference: Ledermann, T., & Kenny, D. A. (2015).
 A toolbox with programs to restructure and describe dyadic data.
 Journal of Social and Personal Relationships, 32, 997-1011.